A Botswana Okavango Delta Safari: an Okavango safari to never forget!

 Due to its remote (and soggy) nature, access into the Delta is predominantly by air.
 The road network is limited and many roads are inaccessible during both rainy season & the flood.
 The best way to get to the Okavango Delta from overseas, is to fly into Johannesburg and catch a connecting flight to Maun, Botswana.
 From here, a light aircraft will take you deeper into the delta to the stunning Okavango Delta lodges.
 Alternatively, for those wanting to combine with Victoria Falls, you can also fly into the Delta via Kasane.

-What is the best time of the year to visit the Okavango Delta?
+Safari in Botswana: What is the best time of the year for a Botswana Delta Safari?

 As with any safari destination, Botswana & the Okavango Delta have varied seasons and weather patterns throughout the year which affect animal movements, game viewing and other safari activities.